-Named in memory of Helen Pesci Wood, Lynchburg College music professor (1942-64), well-known soprano throughout Virginia, and featured soloist for the weekly candlelight concerts at the Governor’s Palace in Williamsburg, who inspired her vocal students to engage in the lifelong joy of making music.
+Named in memory of Helen Pesci Wood, University of Lynchburg music professor (1942-64), well-known soprano throughout Virginia, and featured soloist for the weekly candlelight concerts at the Governor’s Palace in Williamsburg, who inspired her vocal students to engage in the lifelong joy of making music.
 Her son Robert C. Wood III joins the Music Program in recognizing the student who exemplifies the high degree of artistic integrity in musical performance characterized by Helen Wood’s example.

 The Susan Hornsby Crank Memorial Art Award

 - Macree Workman

 Awarded to a deserving student who has exhibited outstanding talent and/or ability in a field of art.
 The Susan Hornsby Crank Memorial Art Award and Scholarship Fund was established in 2007 by Kathleen L. Husted and other friends to honor the memory of Mrs. Crank , an art teacher and a 1974 graduate of University of Lynchburg.

 Virginia Berger Award for Music Scholarship

 Named in honor of Virginia Berger, who taught music theory, music history, and piano at the College (1948-81), and given to a student who exemplifies the late Mrs. Berger’s philosophy of music, which was characterized by enthusiasm for learning, seriousness of intent, and the joy of beauty and meaning in the arts.